Jaimomar99/DeepLocPro_model/README.md

 To run the training, you will need:

     1. Clone the repository
-    2. Create conda env by: conda activate env -f DeepLocPro_model.yaml
+    2. Create conda env by: conda create env -f DeepLocPro_model.yaml
     3. Generate fasta file
     4. Create a csv file with the same format as data/example_data/csv (use bin/merging_db.ipnyb as guide)
     5. Output of graph_part in a csv format